Instance-JS/Instance/docs/proofs/mass-is-probability.md

 (Check the timestamps.)
-I don't like Plagiarism.
+I don't like plagiarism.

 21/11/25

-# The Unified Proof: Mass is Probability, regularized by an expanding 4D Hypersphere.
+# The Unified Proof: Mass IS Probability, regularized by an expanding 4D Hypersphere.

 ## Abstract